 Designed a framework for synthesizing customer engagement signals across touchpoints into a unified context layer.
 Identity resolution, CRM architecture, behavioral data, and real-time orchestration powering personalization and support cost reduction.

 An autonomous AI operating system where eight specialized agents collaborate through governed PostgreSQL to discover, evaluate, match, and help apply to jobs.
 Three-layer dedup eliminates 95% of noise before LLM scoring.
+Local inference handles the majority of scoring via a four-machine Apple Silicon fleet — Qwen3.6-35B MoE for fast evaluation, Qwen3.6-27B Dense for synthesis — with cloud API as fallback only.
 Two public PyPI libraries (strata-match, strata-harvest).
-Budget: $10–36/month for full operation.
+Variable API cost: $2–5/month.

 Without memory, agency does the same work repeatedly.
 An agent fleet without shared memory is individually capable but collectively starts over every time.
 The architecture I designed solves this with three distinct layers, each with its own failure modes and quality signals.